List of DC Comics characters: M: Mad Bomber in other media

+Madame Zodiac

+Madame Zodiac is first introduced as a "crime broker" for Poison Ivy and Catwoman.
+Zodiac promises both the criminals that they will come into conflict with the Earth-Two Huntress (Helena Wayne), Batwoman (Kathy Kane), and Batgirl (Barbara Gordon), while in the commission of their crimes, but they would succeed.
+At the end of the story Poison Ivy and Catwoman are defeated but Zodiac evades capture after stealing a powerful mystical artifact.

+An entity whom Madame Zodiac refers to as the "Adored One" possesses Batman's body, with magical duplicates of Batman being created for when the Adored One burns out his body.
+The possessed Batman briefly spars with Superman before being freed from the Adored One's control.
+Madame Zodiac is subdued by Superman, and Doctor Zodiac tells him about the mysterious prisoner.
+Superman shatters the walls of the cell, revealing the real Madame Zodiac chained to a wall.
+The Madame Zodiac who Doctor Zodiac had fallen in love with was a magical clone created by the Adored One.
+Madame Zodiac, Doctor Zodiac, and Superman confront the duplicate and the Adored One.
+Madame Zodiac is apparently killed by her evil duplicate, and both her duplicate and Doctor Zodiac are killed by the Adored One.
+Batman uses the Zodiac Idol to destroy the Adored One's containment sphere, dispersing it.

 Major Victory

-Major Victory is the code-name of four characters appearing in American comic books published by DC Comics.
+Major Victory is the code-name of four characters in DC Comics.

 William Vickers

-William Vickers is a member of the Force of July, a government-sponsored superhero team.
-He first appeared in Batman and the Outsiders Annual #1 (1984).
+William "Bill" Vickers is a member of the Force of July, a government-sponsored superhero team.
+He first appeared in Batman and the Outsiders Annual #1 (September 1984).
 He is later killed while fighting the forces of Eclipso.

-Major Victory is shown to be alive in Infinite Frontier continuity, where he is recruited by the Penguin, however, he is soon killed in battle.
+Major Victory is shown to be alive in the Infinite Frontier continuity, where he is recruited by the Penguin, but he is soon killed in battle.

 Second version

-Another version of Major Victory was a victim of the Hollow Men, but is eventually saved by Superman.
-This version may have died via decapitation.
+A second version of Major Victory is a victim of the Hollow Men, but is eventually saved by Superman.
+Major Victory may have died via decapitation.

 Third version

-In Crisis Aftermath: The Battle for Blüdhaven #1 (June 2006), a version of Major Victory appears with a new Lady Liberty and Silent Majority.
-They call themselves Freedom's Ring and are employed by the government to defend Blüdhaven from metahumans.
-This Major Victory is later killed in issue #5 (August 2006).
+In Crisis Aftermath: The Battle for Blüdhaven #1 (June 2006), a third version of Major Victory appears as a member of Freedom's Ring which are employed by the government to defend Blüdhaven from metahuman forces.
+Major Victory is later killed by Major Force.